symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm/events.rst

     subscriber with the names of the subscribed events, just as when using an event listener.

-More information with PHP code examples for the doctrine event system integration is in the `Symfony cookbook entry on ORM events`_.
+You can find more information and examples of the doctrine event system in "`How to Register Event Listeners and Subscribers`_" of the core documentation.

 .. _`Doctrine PHPCR-ODM event system documentation`: http://docs.doctrine-project.org/projects/doctrine-phpcr-odm/en/latest/reference/events.html
 .. _`Symfony event subscriber`: http://symfony.com/doc/master/components/event_dispatcher/introduction.html#using-event-subscribers
 .. _`Doctrine ORM events`: http://symfony.com/doc/current/cookbook/doctrine/event_listeners_subscribers.html
-.. _`Symfony cookbook entry on ORM events`: http://symfony.com/doc/current/cookbook/doctrine/event_listeners_subscribers.html
+.. _`How to Register Event Listeners and Subscribers`: http://symfony.com/doc/current/cookbook/doctrine/event_listeners_subscribers.html